Electron identification and hadron discrimination using Cherenkov radiation in air and SiPMs: Experimental setup and analysis method

 \subsection{Analysis method}

 The analyzed data were collected with a beam momentum of 1.5 GeV/$c$ (a second sample at 10 GeV/c was also collected to check the simulation).
-The reason for this choice is twofold: first, it enhances the electron component in the beam, which is composed of approximately 60\% electrons, 28\% pions, and 12\% protons \cite{vandijk}.
+The reason for this choice is twofold.
+First, it enhances the electron component in the beam, which is composed of approximately 60\% electrons, 28\% pions, and 12\% protons \cite{vandijk}.
+Notice that these fractions are estimated with few \% uncertainties and such variations do not affect the results reported in Section 3.
 Second, it enables the separation of electrons and pions from protons by exploiting the time of flight between the signals from the two LGAD detectors placed at the ends of the telescope, as visible in Fig.~\ref{fig:LGAD_tof} left (more details in \cite{SiPM3}).
 In the figure a q-Gaussian fit \cite{q-gauss} was applied on both distributions.

 At this beam momentum, electrons are the only particles that produce Cherenkov radiation in the air gap between sensors in the telescope.
 Electrons and pions cannot be distinguished using the LGADs' time information; however, their charge spectra can still be determined.
 The proton charge spectrum is used as a proxy for pions normalized to the expected pion fraction \cite{vandijk}, since neither pions nor protons are able to generate Cherenkov radiation in air.